TCP/IP applications for your PC compatible retro-computers

 mTCP but only this page guaranteed to have the original, unmodified

-mTCP is a hobby project that I made available as open source in 2011.
-The license is GPLv3.
+mTCP is a hobby project that I started in 2005.
 While it is only a hobby project, I take pride in my work.
 If you have a comment, bug, or suggestion for a feature please email me at mbbrutman at gmail.com.
 I might ask for further information or a trace from the program you are having trouble with.
 Your bug reports help me make mTCP better for everybody else.

 If you need a change to make mTCP work better for you I am